winglang/wing/rfcs/bring-ts.md

 Wing has great interoperability with the TypeScript ecosystem.
 You can bring any TypeScript library and use it in Wing.

-### TypeScript adapters

-In order to be able to `bring` a TypeScript library into your Wing code, you will need a **TypeScript adapter** for this library.
-Adapters can be hand-written or can be automatically generated from `.d.ts` files using `ts2wing`.
+In order to be able to `bring` a TypeScript module into your Wing code, you will need a **Wing bindings library** for this module.
+Bindings can be hand-written or can be automatically generated from `.d.ts` files using `ts2wing`.

-> At the moment, there will be type definitions that are not supported by `ts2wing`,
+> There are certain type definitions that are not supported for automatic generation at the moment.
-> which means that you might need to manually add adapter code for those libraries.
-More on that later.

-### Manually creating an TypeScript adapter
+> As this project evolves, we will add more patterns as needed.

+### Manual

-We will first start by demonstrating what it takes to manually create an adapter for a TypeScript library, and then we will show how to use `ts2wing` in order to generate the adapter automatically.
+We will first start by demonstrating what it takes to manually create bindings for a TypeScript library, and then we will show how to use generate one automatically.

 Let's say I want to use the [colors](https://www.npmjs.com/package/colors) library in my Wing code.

-Like this:

 ```js
 // hello-colors.w
 bring colors;
 ```

-First, simply install this library through npm (or any other node-compatible package manager):
+We install this library through npm (or any other node-compatible package manager):

 ```sh
 $ npm i colors